D-SNED/Pickle-Play/journals/john_gordon.md

 ### Challenges

-- Had to resolve 'null' issues
+- Had to resolve 'null' issues differing from 0 fields

 ### Plan for next week